FirebaseExtended/bolt/docs/guide.md

 Each time the Post is written, modified must be set to the current time (using [ServerValue.TIMESTAMP](https://www.firebase.com/docs/web/api/servervalue/timestamp.html)).

-A handy way to express this is to use a user-defined type for the Modified timestamp:
+A handy way to express this is to use a user-defined type for the CurrentTimestamp:

 ```javascript
 path /posts/$id is Post {